Skip to main content

 GitHub Pages’ default build process runs an older version of Jekyll and does not support plugins.
 Since CB-CSV uses custom CollectionBuilder plugins to generate item pages and process data, they can not be built using the default GitHub Pages process.

 However, you can still host your site on GitHub Pages by using the GitHub Actions feature.
-GitHub has recently made setting up Actions to build your site easier, so this is a great option available directly from the GitHub Pages settings.
+You can use a pre-made template file to set up Actions to build your site, so this is a great option available directly from the GitHub Pages settings.

 Prep Project Repository